gohkhoonhiang/sidekiq_adhoc_job/README.md

   - `rails_application_job`: check for all classes that extend `ApplicationJob`
 - `load_paths` (optional - default `[]`): takes in a list of file paths that the gem should load when initializing, in order to include the necessary classes in the app `ObjectSpace`

+### Keyword Arguments Support (>= v2.1.0)

+Not that only ActiveJob supports keyword arguments for #perform, because it does additional serialization work.
+Sidekiq::Worker by default does not.

+So even though SidekiqAdhocJob allows for displaying keyword arguments input in the Web UI, it will raise error when invoking the worker's #perform with the keyword arguments.

 ## Web UI

 The web UI is accessible via `#{root_url}/#{sidekiq_web_path}/adhoc-jobs`.
 A list of loaded jobs will be displayed in a table: